 All staff interviews indicated that the importance of an immediate report of suspicion, knowledge or information was critical for investigation purposes.
-Information is considered confidential unless part of their reporting for the investigation.

 For each appropriate appointment with medical and mental health staff, offenders are provided information with the provider's duty to report and limitations of confidentiality.